 If you’re thinking of getting back into exercise and getting fit, there are lots of great ways you can involve your dog and make the task a little easier.
 One of the first things to consider is the breed of your dog.
-Although most breeds are just fine with exercise, but smaller ones and dogs with pug noses can have difficulty with some types of strenuous exercise.
-With that said, lets take a closer look at some different ways to get fit with your dog.
+How much exercise does a dog need?
+Although most breeds are just fine with exercise, smaller ones and dogs with pug noses can have difficulty with some types of strenuous exercise.
+With that said, let’s take a closer look at some different ways to get fit with your dog.
 Even if you don’t try all 7 of our suggestions, you’ll likely find some fun with at least a couple of them.

 1. Going for a Walk